Thai Fried Fish with Tamarind Sauce (Pla Rad Prik)

 Instructions

-• Rinse the fish well with cold water, inside and out.
-Pat it completely dry to avoid oil splatters.
+• Rinse the fish inside and out, then pat it completely dry.

-• Stir in the palm sugar, tamarind paste, fish sauce, and 2 teaspoons of water.
-Simmer until the sugar dissolves.
+• Stir in the palm sugar, tamarind, fish sauce, and 2 tsp of water.
+Let it bubble until the sugar melts into a dark, glossy glaze.

 Notes